 As the area is rapidly developing, JVC has a range of brand new apartments for rent.
 The community offers a wide range of low and high rise developments, and according to the 2019 H1 Dubai Real Estate Report from Bayut, it is one of the most popular areas in Dubai to buy and rent both apartments and villas – perhaps due to its lucrative pricing and high rental yields.

-Over the past few years, Jumeirah Village Circle (JVC) has been one of the most transacted areas in all of Dubai, both in off-plan and secondary markets.
+Over the past few years, Jumeirah Village Circle (JVC) has been one of the most transacted areas in all of Dubai, both in off-plan and share transfers.
 As one of the most affordable new areas in the city, it’s popular among residents looking for high-quality and affordable living spaces – as well as investors looking to capture high returns.

 The area has seen a substantial rise in the number of residents in recent years, which is in part due to the growing number of completed complexes and a more finished feel around the community.
 It has also seen a number of individuals move from areas such as Dubai Marina – wanting to escape the daily traffic in replacement for somewhere more accessible, but with a strong network of amenities in close proximity.
 The chart below reflects the increase in popularity of the area with the population growing from under 9K in 2016 to over 26K in 2020.

 JVC was launched in 2011 near the bottom of the market and saw a steady increase in property prices until 2014 – when the Dubai property market began entering a bear market.
 As the community is relatively new and attracts a broad range of residents, the prices have declined the least in all of Dubai since the last cycle peak in 2014.
 As seen in the graph below, the YoY change in JVC prices vs Dubai clearly indicates that JVC held up quite well despite the overall Dubai property market’s price decline.
 In the current market climate, new and affordable areas will continue to attract investors and residents, providing support to both rental and property prices.